-The Aneurysm and AVM Foundation is pleased to announce the recipients of the 2018 Cerebrovascular Research Grant Awards.
-We selected a researcher whose scientific projects showed the greatest potential to improve our understanding of cerebrovascular diseases.
+The Aneurysm and AVM Foundation is pleased to announce the recipients of the 2019 Cerebrovascular Research Grant Awards.
+We selected two researchers whose scientific projects showed the greatest potential to improve our understanding of cerebrovascular diseases.

 Research Study: Mechanisms of Neurocognitive Decline After Subarachnoid Hemorrhage

 Primary Investigator: David Y. Chung, M.D., Ph.D., Instructor in Neurology at Harvard Medical School, Division of Neurocritical Care and Emergency Neurology at Massachusetts General Hospital

 Background: Subarachnoid hemorrhage (SAH) from a ruptured brain aneurysm is a life-altering condition that affects more than 30,000 Americans and costs $5.6 billion annually.
 Approximately 20% of patients who survive the initial rupture will go on to have subsequent, secondary brain injury.
 Furthermore, even patients with relatively good outcomes frequently suffer from persistent cognitive deficits precluding return to work.
 Both the pathophysiology underlying secondary brain injury and the mechanisms underlying lasting cognitive deficits remain unknown.